Dylan-Dipasupil/CS224V-Loqui/README.md

 ## Key Features
 - **Emotion and Tone Simulation**: Mimics different conversational tones, helping users prepare for various scenarios.
-- **User-Directed Scenarios**: Users can specify the type of conflict they want to practice (e.g., setting boundaries, expressing concerns, apologizing).
+- **User-Directed Scenarios**: Users can specify the type of conflict and bot personality they want to practice with (e.g., setting boundaries, expressing concerns, apologizing).
 - **Feedback Reports**: Provides detailed feedback on conversational patterns and suggestions for more effective communication.
 - **Agent Types**: Choose from cooperative, neutral, or challenging agents for a more tailored practice experience.